MicrosoftDocs/VBA-Docs/api/Outlook.Conversation.Session.md

 This property returns **Null** (**Nothing** in Visual Basic) if there is no logged-on session.

-You can use the **Session** property and the **[GetNamespace](Outlook.Application.GetNamespace.md)** method interchangeably to obtain the **NameSpace** object for the current session.
+Use the **Session** property and the **[GetNamespace](Outlook.Application.GetNamespace.md)** method interchangeably to obtain the **NameSpace** object for the current session.
 Both members serve the same purpose.
 For example, the following statements perform the same function: